The Gist of Hooks

 Presumably the reason that classes were appealing to early React is that they sorta specify a ‘type’ for a component.
 There’s a list of abstract methods that you can implement.
 Fine, another side-effect of the neverending farce that is languages without static typing.

 But classes also specifically suck as a way of implementing components.
-Because classes provide access to the component lifecycle only through inheritance, there’s this thing I call the “don’t call us, we’ll call you” problem.
-Since React is going to invoke your lifecycles methods for you to do anything, you have to implement each of them in a single place that does everything at once, even if this is not how your component’s behavior is logically separated.
+Because classes provide access to the component lifecycle only through inheritance, there’s this thing I call the “Don’t Call Us, We’ll Call You” problem.
+It’s that, since the only way to tell React to do anything is for it to invoke your lifecycle methods on its own schedule, everything you might want to do has to live in one of the predefined locations.
+Even if that has nothing to do with how your component’s behaviors are logically structured.

 3. How hooks work

 It can be very instructive to see an explicit implementation of a hook written out as though it was all application code.
-I wish this was done in the React docs.
+Honestly seems like this should be the first page of React docs.

 Hooks are implemented by setting global state before running a component and unsetting it afterwards, such that each component gets access to some local state without having to actually make a closure over it.
 Like so: